- Home /

 - Association Liability Wording – Available upon request by Men’s Shed committee members

-Due to certain changes occurring, we suggest you familiarize yourself with the terms and conditions of each.
+Due to certain changes occurring, we suggest you familiarise yourself with the terms and conditions of each.

 In providing this facility to members, AMSA will not receive any rebates or commissions from IAA, its Authorised Representative or the Insurer for arranging the issue of insurance coverage.